CarlosEduardoL/CarlosEduardoL/README.md

 ## About me 🧑

-I’m a graduate in telematics engineering and currently work as a DevOps/SRE at Perficient Latam.
+I’m a DevOps/SRE at Perficient Latam.
 I’m passionate about technology and continuous learning.
 I love programming, solving problems, and facing interesting challenges.

 ## Technical skills 💻